Our Services

 The Ankle-Brachial Index (ABI) test is a simple, non-invasive procedure that measures the blood pressure in your ankles compared to your arms.
 This ratio helps determine how well blood is flowing to your legs and feet, making it a valuable tool for diagnosing peripheral artery disease (PAD).

-At our clinic, we use advanced Doppler ultrasound technology to ensure accurate results, allowing for early detection of circulation problems that may affect mobility or lead to more serious cardiovascular issues.
+At Colonial Heart, we use advanced Doppler ultrasound technology to ensure accurate results, allowing for early detection of circulation problems that may affect mobility or lead to more serious cardiovascular issues.

 Why It's Important